MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     monitoring.
 -   Manages communication between an IoT Edge device and the cloud.

-For more information on Azure IoT Edge, please see the [Azure IoT Edge documentation](/azure/iot-edge/about-iot-edge).
+For more information on Azure IoT Edge, see the [Azure IoT Edge documentation](/azure/iot-edge/about-iot-edge).

 ## Also see